-&lt;sup>3 Projects often contribute to more than one aim; this may mean that some are counted multiple times.
+&lt;sup>5 Projects often contribute to more than one aim; this may mean that some are counted multiple times.
 This is why the total amount cited here is higher than the total volume for the projects.

-&lt;sup>4 KfW Sustainability Guideline (2016): Assessment of Environmental, Social and Climate Performance.
-Principles and Process
+6 KfW Sustainability Guideline (2016): Assessment of Environmental, Social and Climate Performance.
+Principles and

+Process.